 How can the Clek Foonf be the “mother of all car seats?”
 Well honestly, it’s just their marketing slogan.
 But here’s my take for that:

-If you look at all the car seats I have reviewed, most of them do not have the “rigid LATCH,” even the Clek Fllo which is from the same brand.
-At least as of writing this review, their forward-facing modes use the “strap” LATCH which, depending on your experience with car seats, can be easy or “difficult” to tighten.
+At least as of updating this review, their forward-facing modes use the “strap” LATCH which, depending on your experience with car seats, can be easy or “difficult” to tighten.

 Being a “mother of all car seats” also probably entails the Clek Foonf’s high points: the highly advanced safety features, sturdy construction, and streamlined appearance.

 Car seats are not just meant as a device that will keep babies and children in their place while riding a car.